larryhudson/eleventy-plugin-docx/README.md

         // Transformer function that gives you cheerio's $ function to adjust Mammoth's output
         // You don't need to return anything - this is handled by the plugin
+        // See cheerio docs for more info: https://cheerio.js.org/
         cheerioTransform: ($) => {

             // Add IDs to each subheading